godotengine/godot-docs/classes/class_networkedmultiplayerpeer.rst

 Manages the connection to network peers.
 Assigns unique IDs to each client connected to the server.
 See also :ref:`MultiplayerAPI<class_MultiplayerAPI>`.

-**Note:** The high-level multiplayer API protocol is an implementation detail and isn't meant to be used by non-Godot servers.
+\ **Note:** The high-level multiplayer API protocol is an implementation detail and isn't meant to be used by non-Godot servers.
 It may change without notice.

 Tutorials
 ---------

-- :doc:`../tutorials/networking/high_level_multiplayer`
+- :doc:`High-level multiplayer <../tutorials/networking/high_level_multiplayer>`

 - `WebRTC Signaling Demo <https://godotengine.org/asset-library/asset/537>`__